mari-lynne/CSeQTL/README.md

 # CSeQTL

-This repositry contains scripts used to process and analyse data for cell-specific (CS), allele-specific (AS) eQTL across in WHI particpants.
+This repositry contains scripts used to process and analyse data for cell-specific (CS), allele-specific (AS) eQTL across WHI particpants.

 ### Aims